pizza-programming-party/centralized-boilerplate.package/README.md

     ```
 1. Scream in horror as computers are beginning to take your job.

-# Don't like a decisions?
+# Don't like a decision?
 Then blacklist it.
 In the root folder of your project, create a file called `centralized-boilerplate.json` and add the following:
 ```
 {